 Disclaimer for talking about the freeze response: I invite you to take care of yourself while you read.
 This content can be triggering, so take a break if needed.
 This information is for awareness and entertainment and not to be a substitute for professional mental help.

 I am a parenting coach.
-I work with parents to help them build and maintain parenting tools that work inside their home.
+I work with parents to help them build and maintain parenting tools that work inside their home and dealing with parenting stress.

 The more we know as adults, the more empowered we can be in stressful situations with the little ones in our care.